danielgjackson/noisecancel/README.md

 ## How?

-The application sends a short message (repeated 3 times) over the device's Serial Port Profile (SPP) connection:
+For NC 700 headphones, the application sends a short message (repeated 3 times) over the device's Serial Port Profile (SPP) connection:

 > `01 05 02 02 00 00`